-All students must show respect and care for Forestville Central School property.
-Any damage to property should be reported to the main office or the appropriate staff member.
+All students are expected to show respect and care for Forestville Central School property.
+Any damage should be reported to the main office or appropriate staff member.

-According to BOE Policy 7311, acts of vandalism are crimes against the school district and the community, which supports the schools.
-Students who willfully destroy or deface school property shall be subject to disciplinary action and may be fully prosecuted possible under the law.
-If a student damages school property, such student and /or his/her parents or guardian shall be required to pay the district for the value of the damage (or lost) property up to the limit of the law.
+According to BOE Policy 7311, acts of vandalism are considered crimes against the school district and community, which supports the schools.
+Students who willfully destroy or deface school property will face disciplinary action and may be prosecuted to the fullest extent possible under the law.
+If a student damages school property, the student and/or their parents or guardian will be required to pay the district for the value of the damage (or lost) property up to the limit of the law.
 State law now permits parental liability for up to \$2,500.00.

-Students are expected to exercise reasonable care in the use of school equipment.
-The student must pay for any damage done to library books, textbooks, or other school equipment due to misuse or negligence.
-Lost or damaged school equipment will immediately be reported to the office for payment.
+Students are expected to use school equipment with reasonable care.
+Any damage done to library books, textbooks, or other school equipment due to misuse or negligence must be paid for by the student.
+Lost or damaged school equipment must be reported to the office for payment.

-Other school equipment that is damaged should be reported to the building principal, who will determine if negligence on the part of the student was the cause of the damage.
-If so, the student and the student's parents will be expected to pay for such damages.
+If other school equipment is damaged, the building principal must be notified.
+The principal will determine if negligence on the part of the student caused the damage.
+If so, the student and their parents will be expected to pay for the damages.